Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Experiments

 \subsection{Baselines}

-We compare against standard active learning baselines for TAS as reported in~\cite{su2024two}.
-Since TAS-specific active learning benchmarks are limited, ~\cite{su2024two} adapts representative acquisition strategies from closely related settings (e.g., active video understanding and representation-based active learning) and evaluates them under a unified TAS pipeline.
-We follow their protocol and report the same metrics (F1@\{10,25,50\}, Edit, and frame-wise Accuracy).
+Following \cite{su2024two}, we compare against representative TAS active learning baselines under a unified evaluation pipeline and report the same metrics (F1@\{10,25,50\}, Edit, and frame-wise Accuracy).
 For clip acquisition, we include Equidistant, Split-Random, Split-Entropy, and Coreset~\cite{sener2017active}.
 Equidistant samples clips at a fixed temporal stride.
 Split-Random and Split-Entropy partition each video into four equal temporal segments and select one clip per segment, either uniformly at random or by maximizing predictive entropy.
 Entropy is estimated via Monte Carlo dropout using 10 stochastic forward passes.
 Coreset casts selection as a $k$-center problem in the embedding space and is solved with a greedy approximation.